softwaremill/akka-http-session/READMEv2.md

 (defaults to 1 month)!

 You can dynamically decide, basing on the request properties (e.g. a query parameter), if a session should be refreshable or not.
-Just pass the right parameter to `setSession`!
+Just pass the right parameter to `setSession`.

-When using the refreshable sessions, in addition to an implicit `SessionManager` instance, you need to provide an implementation of the `RefreshTokenStorage` trait.
+When using refreshable sessions, in addition to an implicit `SessionManager` instance, you need to provide an implementation of the `RefreshTokenStorage` trait.
 This trait has methods to lookup, store and delete refresh tokens.
 Typically it would use some persistent storage.

 The tokens are never stored directly, instead only token hashes are passed to the storage.
-That way even if the token database is leaked, it won't be possible to create sessions using the hashes.
+That way even if the token database is leaked, it won't be possible to forge sessions using the hashes.
 Moreover, in addition to the token hash, a selector value is stored.
 That value is used to lookup stored hashes; tokens are compared using using a special constant-time comparison method, to prevent timing attacks.

-When a session expires or is not present, but the refresh token is (sent from the client using either a cookie, or a cusstom header) , a new session will be created (using the `RefreshTokenLookupResult.createSession` function), and a new refresh token will be created.
+When a session expires or is not present, but the refresh token is (sent from the client using either a cookie, or a custom header), a new session will be created (using the `RefreshTokenLookupResult.createSession` function), and a new refresh token will be created.

 Note that you can differentiate between sessions created from refresh tokens and from regular authentication by storing appropriate information in the session data.
 That way, you can force the user to re-authenticate if the session was created by a refresh token before crucial operations.

 It is of course possible to read `oneOff`-session using `requiredSession(refreshable, ...)`.
-If a session was create as `oneOff`, using `refreshable` has no additional effect.
+If a session was created as `oneOff`, using `refreshable` has no additional effect.

 ### Touching sessions